kr55/ssiscataloger/faq.md

 ### We are an educational institute or non-profit organization.
 Can we get any offer or discount on the license?
 We offer exclusive discounts to educational institutes and non-profit organizations.
 To check the offer, write an email to support@azureops.org from your official email address.
 The offer will be tagged to the official email address and can only be availed when using the email as the billing address.

+### I am planning to purchase multiple licenses at the same time.
+Can I get a discount?
+We offer discounts to our customers planning to acquire more than two licenses simultaneously.
+To check the latest offer, write an email to support@azureops.org with your requirements.
+The offer code will be delivered to you based on your purchase plan.

 ### Does SSIS Catalog Migration Requires an internet connection to work?
 SSIS Catalog Migration Wizard is an offline tool; hence, it does not require the internet to work.
 The Installer of the tool interacts with our license server only once.